grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-recording-rule.md

 #### Enter a recording rule and metric name

 Enter a names to identify your recording rule and metric.
+The metric name must be a Prometheus metric name and contain no whitespace.

 #### Define recording rule